turingschool-examples/backend_mod_1_prework/README.md

 nothing to commit, working tree clean
 ```

-From here on out, all the work you do will be in your copy of this repository.
-Other text you read here might refer to this as the "prework repository" or "backend prework", and they all refer to your forked copy of this `backend_module_0_capstone` repository.
+From here on out, all the work you do will be in your personal copy of this repository.
+Throughout Mod0 and the capstone, we may call this your "prework repository" or "backend prework"... this refers to your forked copy of this `backend_module_0_capstone` repository that you have just now cloned to your device.

-We've got _another_ video walk-through of these steps here:
+Here's _another_ video walk-through you may find helpful:

 [![Walkthrough Day 1 and Git stuff](/images/backend-prework-day-one-thumb.jpg)](https://youtu.be/HYAzk6L63ek "Video Walkthrough for Day 1 & Git Stuff")

-Each day's `README` will walk you through the steps you need to take to save your work.
+Each day's `README` will walk you through the necessary steps to save your work.

-To start, in your terminal, `cd` into the `day_0` directory.
-Follow the instructions contained in the `readme.md` file, and have a great time!
+To begin, open your terminal and `cd` into the `day_0` directory.
+Follow the instructions contained in the `README.md` file, and have fun experimenting!

 ----------------------------------

-# Extension once finished with all pre-work (optional)
+# Extension (optional, after capstone completed)

-You're done!
-You've finished your first Mod 0 Capstone assignment!
+You've finished your Mod 0 Capstone assignment!
+So you're done!!!

+But there's always more to learn!

-If you're interested in challenging yourself _even more_ more and getting a step up in your coding abilities before your first day, we recommend working on either:
+If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either:

 - [A back-end grad's advice and useful study resources](https://josh.works/turing-backend-prep-01-intro)
 - [Credit Check](https://github.com/turingschool-examples/credit_check).

-If you do Credit Check, follow the same steps as you did in the 'Forking and Cloning the Prework Repository' section above to get this repo on your local computer.
+If you do Credit Check, follow the [same steps](#forking-the-module-0-capstone-repository) as you did previously to fork and clone this repo on to your local computer.